PavanSugreev04/Finance_Tracker/README.md

 <p align="center">
   <img src="frontend/public/logo.webp" width="100" />
 </p>
-<h1 align="center">Spend Smart - Effortless Financial Management</h1>
+<h1 align="center">Finance Tracker - Effortless Financial Management</h1>

 <img src="frontend/src/assets/dashboard.webp" />

 <h2 align="center">
-  <a href="https://spend-smart-dev.vercel.app">Explore the Project Live!</a>
+  <a href="https://finance-tracker-navy-iota.vercel.app/">Explore the Project Live!</a>
 </h2>

 <hr/>

-Spend Smart is your go-to platform for effortless financial management.
+Finance Tracker is your go-to platform for effortless financial management.
 Track expenses, manage income, and stay on top of your finances with ease.
 Easily add transactions, and navigate your dashboard with ease.
-Take control of your finances with Spend Smart.
+Take control of your finances with Finance Tracker.

 <hr/>